sanderland/katrain/README.md

     * **[f]**: Re-analyze game: ...
     * **[spacebar]**: Turn continuous analysis on/off.
     * **[enter]** AI move.
 Makes the AI move for the current player regardless of current player selection.

+### Rank Estimation

+A new feature in v1.3 is the rank estimation panel.
+This adds an extra graph which uses a statistical model to estimate the playing strength of both players for every 80 move segment.
+It can be used for determining which part of your game needs extra attention, but keep in mind the estimation is based purely on how well moves correspond to the 'shape sense' of KataGo and can be very inaccurate at times.

 ## <a name="keyboard"></a> Keyboard and mouse shortcuts